cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 By the end of this intensive workshop, you will:

-#### 🎯 **Master AI Agent Fundamentals**
+#### 🎯 **Build a Strong Foundation in AI Agents**
-- Understand the difference between AI agents and basic AI tools
+- Understand the critical difference between AI agents and basic AI tools
 - Build confidence in no-code automation using the n8n platform
 - Create your first functional AI workflow within the first hour

-#### 🏠 **Deploy Real Estate-Specific Solutions**
+#### 🏠 **Deploy Your First Real Estate Solutions**
-- Launch 3-5 working AI workflows directly applicable to your business
+- Launch your first 3-5 working AI workflows to serve as a model for future development
-- Automate lead generation, market analysis, and contract review
+- Learn the patterns to automate lead generation, market analysis, and contract review
-- Implement an agentic personal assistant and client communication systems
+- Implement a foundational agentic personal assistant and client communication systems

 #### 💡 **Gain Competitive Advantage**
 - Significantly reduce manual tasks in key business processes
 - Improve client response times and follow-up consistency
-- Access advanced AI capabilities without technical expertise
+- Access advanced AI capabilities without deep technical expertise

-#### 🚀 **Build Scalable Business Systems**
+#### 🚀 **Develop a Framework for Scalable Business Systems**
-- Design multi-agent workflows for complex real estate operations
+- Understand how to design multi-agent workflows for complex real estate operations
 - Plan implementation strategies tailored to your business size and goals
-- Establish foundation for continued AI automation expansion
+- Establish the foundation for continued AI automation expansion

 ---